 photomatic and motion will automatically render to the external display. the app user interface stays on the ios device screen.

-connect your ios device computer and launch itunes. click the minuscule device button next to the music dropdown in itunes.
+using itunes: connect your ios device to your computer and launch itunes. click the minuscule device button next to the music dropdown in itunes.

 the photomatic folder contains all your photomatic camera rolls. drag and drop the photomatic folder from itunes to your desktop. in the folder there are 10 subfolders, one for each photomatic camera roll. each roll folder contains up to 24 images and a simple configuration file called roll.json. if you edit the image content of a roll folder, trash the configuration file - the app will rebuild it once you relaunch. when you are done drag and drop the photomatic folder back to itunes to replace the old folder.